 What to expect

 For the spoken aspects of our service, we draw on both sacred and secular texts.
 We also share in reflective readings, prayer, and silence for personal meditation.
 Most, but not all, of our services feature a sermon.
-Generally, these are delivered by our parish minister, Rev. Liz Lerner Maclay, but at least one Sunday a month offers a guest preacher on a special topic.
+Generally, these are delivered by our minister; however, during the summer, and occasionally during the rest of the year, a church member or guest preacher speaks on a special topic.

 Look below to learn about and listen to some of our past sermons.
 Click here to visit our Sermon Archive for older sermons.

 I don’t know if the story happened exactly this way, but I believe it’s true.
 There was a married couple, Avram and Sarai, near the city of Ur in ancient Babylonia.
 They led a comfortable life, with a large household.
 A holy voice spoke to Sarai and Avram, saying “Lech lecha,” which means, “go to…

 There is a story in the Jewish Talmud about planting trees.
 A sage is walking along the road and sees someone planting a carob tree.
 The sage asks the person, “How long will it take for this tree to bear fruit?”
 “Seventy years,” replies the gardener.
 The sage then asks: “Are you so healthy a…